Dietrich Bonhoeffer: Theological legacy

-Sculpture by Edith Breckwoldt.
-"The ordeal.
+Sculpture by Edith Breckwoldt, with a citation by Bonhoeffer: "The ordeal.
 No man in the whole world can change the truth.
 One can only look for the truth, find it and serve it.
 The truth is in all places."
-Citation by Bonhoeffer.

-Bonhoeffer's theology is subject to diverse, even contradictory interpretations, sometimes necessarily based on speculation.
+Bonhoeffer's theology is subject to diverse interpretations, sometimes based on speculation.
 For example, while his Christocentric approach appeals to conservative, confession-minded Protestants, other commentators note his commitment to justice, and ideas about "religionless Christianity".
 He also argued that Christians should not retreat from the world but act within it.
 He believed that two elements were constitutive of faith: the implementation of justice and the acceptance of divine suffering.

-His book The Cost of Discipleship famously discusses the concept of cheap grace against costly grace.
-He contends that Christians have relied so much on Christ's forgiveness that they do not challenge themselves enough in actually following his word to their best ability, instead relying on God's grace to save them when they fall.
+His book The Cost of Discipleship discusses the concept of cheap grace, as opposed to costly grace.
+He contends that Christians have relied so much on Christ's forgiveness that they do not challenge themselves enough in actually following his word to the best of their ability, instead relying on God's grace to save them when they fall.
 Bonhoeffer says that Christians are instructed to strive to follow the Word of God.
-Only then – after they strive to the best of their ability – should God's grace come into play.
+Only then—after they strive to the best of their ability—should God's grace come into play.
 He contrasts cheap grace with costly grace, writing:

 Cheap grace is the grace we bestow on ourselves.
 Cheap grace is the preaching of forgiveness without requiring repentance, baptism without church discipline, Communion without confession, absolution without personal confession.
 Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate. [...]
 Costly grace is the gospel which must be sought again and again, the gift which must be asked for, the door at which a man must knock.
 Such grace is costly because it calls us to follow, and it is grace because it calls us to follow Jesus Christ.
 It is costly because it costs a man his life, and it is grace because it gives a man the only true life.
 It is costly because it condemns sin, and grace because it justifies the sinner.
 Above all, it is costly because it cost God the life of his Son [...]